-Andray Abrahamian is the 2018-2019 Koret Fellow at Stanford University.
+Andray Abrahamian was the 2018-19 Koret Fellow at Stanford University.
 He is also an Honorary Fellow at Macquarie University, Sydney and an Adjunct Fellow at the Griffith Asia Institute.
 He is an advisor to Choson Exchange, a non-profit that trains North Koreans in economic policy and entrepreneurship.
-He was previously Executive Director and Research Direction for Choson Exchange.
+He was previously Executive Director and Research Director for Choson Exchange.
 That work, along with supporting sporting exchanges and a TB project, has taken him to the DPRK nearly 30 times.
 He has also lived in Myanmar, where he taught at Yangon University and consulted for a risk management company.
 He has conducted research comparing the two countries, resulting in the publication of "North Korea and Myanmar: Divergent Paths" (McFarland, 2018).
 Andray has published extensively and offers expert commentary on Korea and Myanmar, including for US News, Reuters, the New York Times, Washington Post, Lowy Interpreter and 38 North.

 He has a PhD in International Relations from the University of Ulsan, South Korea and an M.A. from the University of Sussex where he studied media discourse on North Korea and the U.S.-ROK alliance, respectively.
 Andray speaks Korean, sometimes with a Pyongyang accent.